Fresh brake pads ready for replacement

 Disclaimer: Airtasker’s cost estimates come from thorough research on industry and third-party rates.
 Please only use the listed prices as a benchmark when setting your budget.

-The cost of replacement parts, such as brake pads and rotors, will ultimately depend on the vehicle brand.
-Luxury vehicles such as Mercedes and BMW typically have higher costs as they require specialized parts.
+The cost of replacement parts, such as brake pads and discs, will ultimately depend on the vehicle brand.
+Luxury vehicles such as Mercedes and BMW typically have higher costs compared to Vauxhall or Ford.

 Here's a table showing the average cost of brake pad replacement by vehicle brand: